 3 Pioneer Woman Museum, Silvertop Vineyards and Madame Opal:

 Take the short drive today to Ponca City, home to the Pioneer Woman Museum which is dedicated to the legacy of woman from all races, creeds and nationalities who have contributed to the development of Oklahoma.
 At Silvertop Farm and Vineyards, stop for an included lunch and as well as a tour and tasting of their hand-crafted wines.
 Also see their sheep and goat herding demonstrations.
 Then, learn the history of the area with a guided tour of Ponca City conducted by local Madame Opal.
-Meals: B, L, and D
+Meals: B, L, D

 4 Woolaroc Wildlife Preserve and Little House on the Prairie